medialab/xan/README.md

 It has been written in Rust to be as performant as possible and can easily handle very large CSV files (Gigabytes).
 It is also able to leverage parallelism (through multithreading) to make some tasks complete as fast as your computer can allow.

-It can easily preview, filter, slice, aggregate, join CSV files, and exposes a large collection of composable commands that can be chained together to perform a wide variety of typical tasks.
+It can easily preview, filter, slice, aggregate, sort, join CSV files, and exposes a large collection of composable commands that can be chained together to perform a wide variety of typical tasks.

 `xan` also leverages its own expression language so you can perform complex tasks that cannot be done by relying on the simplest commands.
 This minimalistic language has been tailored for CSV data and is faster than evaluating typical dynamically-typed languages such as Python, Lua, JavaScript etc.